clinicedc/edc-data-manager/README.rst

 The data manager can override the status set by the research staff.
 For example, the data manager may decide to re-open a query.

-Using Crf Query Rules to generate data queries
+Using Query Rules to generate data queries
 ==============================================
-Data queries can be automatically generated based on ``CRF query rules`` configured in advance.
+Data queries can be automatically generated based on ``query rules`` configured in advance.

-The Crf Query Rule model
+The Query Rule model
 ++++++++++++++++++++++++

 Default rule handlers
 +++++++++++++++++++++

-The default rule handler checks the value of each question at each timepoint in the CrfQueryRule.
+The default rule handler checks the value of each question at each timepoint in the `QueryRule`.
 A question represents a model field.
 If the model field value has been set, e.g. is not ``None``, the question is considered answered.

 Custom rule handlers